fedushare/ecp-ssh-demo-environment/README.md

    * Runs ECP enabled SSH server
    * Uses Shibboleth attribute query to get local username from attribute authority

+* Virtual Organization Attribute authority - Run by resource provider
+   * Stores a user's virtual organization memberships and/or other attributes

-* Attribute authority - Run by resource provider
+* Resource Attribute authority - Run by resource provider
    * Stores mapping of a user's EPPN on the primary IdP to their local username on the resource/SP machine

 * Client - User's machine